DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Principles of Data Citation

-* **Access** - Data citations should facilitate access to the data, metadata, code, and other materials, as necessary for both humans and machines.
+.two-third[* **Access** - Data citations should facilitate access to the data, metadata, code, and other materials, as necessary for both humans and machines.
 * **Persistence** - Unique identifiers, data, and metadata should persist beyond the lifespan of the data they describe.
 * **Specificity and Verifiability** - Data citations should facilitate identification of, access to, and verification of the specific data that support a claim.
-* **Interoperability and Flexibility** - Data citation methods should be flexible, but enable interoperability across communities.
+* **Interoperability and Flexibility** - Data citation methods should be flexible, but enable interoperability across communities.]

 ![DC1 logo](images/slide8-9.jpg)
 *https://www.force11.org/datacitation*